 Alcoholic Beverage

-These drinks have more added sugars, fats, or alcohol.
-Other drinks to choose rarely include: fruit flavored drinks with added sugars, sweetened coffees, milkshakes, and smoothies.
-While smoothies can be made with nutrient-dense ingredients, they should rarely be chosen for hydration purposes.
+- Milkshakes & Smoothies: While smoothies can be made with nutrient-dense ingredients, they shouldn’t be thought of for hydration.
 Some smoothies can be considered a snack or a part of a meal rather than a beverage.